John Adams: Massachusetts Constitution

 After returning from his first mission to France in 1779, Adams was elected to the Massachusetts Constitutional Convention with the purpose of establishing a new constitution for Massachusetts.
 He served on a committee of three, also including Samuel Adams and James Bowdoin, to draft the constitution.
-The task of writing it fell primarily to John Adams.
+The writing fell primarily to John Adams.
 The resulting Constitution of Massachusetts was approved in 1780.
-It was the first constitution written by a special committee, then ratified by the people; and was the first to feature a bicameral legislature.
+It was the first constitution written by a special committee, then ratified by the people, and was the first to feature a bicameral legislature.
 Included were a distinct executive – though restrained by an executive council – with a qualified (two-thirds) veto, and an independent judicial branch.
-The judges were given lifetime appointments, allowed to "hold their offices during good behavior."
+The judges were given lifetime appointments, to "hold their offices during good behavior."

-The Constitution affirmed the "duty" of the individual to worship the "Supreme Being," and that he had the right to do so without molestation "in the manner most agreeable to the dictates of his own conscience."
-It established a system of public education that would provide free schooling for three years to the children of all citizens.
-Adams was a strong believer in good education as one of the pillars of the Enlightenment.
+The Constitution affirmed the "duty" of the individual to worship the "Supreme Being," and the right to do so without molestation "in the manner most agreeable to the dictates of his own conscience."
+It established free public education for three years to the children of all citizens.
+Adams was a strong believer in education as a pillar of the Enlightenment.
 He believed that people "in a State of Ignorance" were more easily enslaved while those "enlightened with knowledge" would be better able to protect their liberties.

 Defence of the Constitutions

-Adams's preoccupation with political and governmental affairs – which caused considerable separation from his wife and children – had a distinct familial context, which he articulated in 1780: "I must study Politicks and War that my sons may have the liberty to study Mathematicks and Philosophy.
+Adams's preoccupation with political and governmental affairs, which caused considerable separation from his wife and children, had a distinct familial context, which he articulated in 1780: "I must study Politicks and War that my sons may have the liberty to study Mathematicks and Philosophy.
 My sons ought to study Geography, natural History, Naval Architecture, navigation, Commerce and Agriculture, in order to give their children a right to study Painting, Poetry, Musick, Architecture, Statuary, Tapestry, and Porcelaine."

 While in London, Adams learned of a convention being planned to amend the Articles of Confederation.
 In January 1787, he published a work entitled A Defence of the Constitutions of Government of the United States.
 The pamphlet repudiated the views of Turgot and other European writers as to the viciousness of state government frameworks.
 He suggested that "the rich, the well-born and the able" should be set apart from other men in a senate – that would prevent them from dominating the lower house.
 Adams's Defence is described as an articulation of the theory of mixed government.
 Adams contended that social classes exist in every political society, and that a good government must accept that reality.
-For centuries, dating back to Aristotle, a mixed regime balancing monarchy, aristocracy, and democracy – that is, the king, the nobles, and the people – was required to preserve order and liberty.
+For centuries, a mixed regime balancing monarchy, aristocracy, and democracy was required to preserve order and liberty.